LB-1185

 Enforcement Authority

 Attorney General enforcement only.
-The Attorney General may bring a civil action for appropriate relief against an operator for a violation, on behalf of the State of Nebraska or on behalf of any person aggrieved by a violation.
-The statute explicitly provides that nothing in the act can be interpreted as creating a private right of action.
-The act also shields developers of underlying AI models from liability for violations committed by third-party systems built on those models.
+The Attorney General may bring a civil action against an operator for a violation of the Act, on behalf of the State of Nebraska or on behalf of any person aggrieved by a violation.
+No private right of action is created.
+The Act expressly states that nothing in the Act can be interpreted as creating a private right of action.
+The Act also shields developers of underlying AI models from liability for violations committed by third-party systems built on their models.

 Penalties